SecurityInnovation/ofxpostern/README.md

 ## Security Scan

-Only a small number of security tests are currently implemented.
+A small number of security tests are implemented.
 All are done with anonymous credentials.

 * Check that TLS is required
 * Check for correct application/x-ofx content-type